leocavalcante/siler/README.md

 ### Twig

-Is one of the libraries that has helpers functions to work with making templating easy.
+Is one of the libraries that has helpers functions making work with templates quite simple.

 ```bash
 composer require twig/twig